RoderickGrc/terrific/README.md

 - 📝 **Notes and Flags**: Add annotations and markers during tests
 - 🌓 **Dark Mode**: Minimalist Apple-inspired interface with dark mode support
 - 💾 **Context Export**: Generate optimized context for LLMs with applied filters
+- 🌐 **Workspaces and MCP integration**: Workspace-aware storage plus an MCP server for AI assistants (Cursor and other MCP clients)

 ---